SOB845/Turing-s-Wrath/README.md

 GUI on the other hand, is built for everyday use cases.

 ### What does it mean for a password to be "pwned"?
 It means that the password has been compromised in a data breach; aka it's not safe at all.
-Here is the definition of *pwned* for boomers: https://www.urbandictionary.com/define.php?term=pwned
+See [Definition of Pwned](https://www.urbandictionary.com/define.php?term=pwned)

 SHARPEN uses pwnedpasswords's lookup_pwned_api to verify that the generated password has not been pwend before.
 If a specific password turns out to be pwned, the program throws an error and terminates the running process.